preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-65/templates/index.rst

 .. image:: communties-templates-new.png

-To edit a template, click the name, to delete, click the dust bin.
+To edit a template, click the name - to delete, click the dust bin.

 Creating a new Community template
 *************************************